bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 ### Create a Docker Image to Process the Data

 Next we will create the docker image that will process the data.
 The docker image will contain the code and dependencies needed to perform the conversion.
-This code originated [wesfloyd](https://github.com/wesfloyd/openmm-test).
-Thank you! 🤗
+This code originated with [wesfloyd](https://github.com/wesfloyd/openmm-test).
+Thank you Wes!

 :::tip
 For more information about working with custom containers, see the [custom containers example](../../workload-onboarding/custom-containers/).